ONLYOFFICE/ansible-role-documentserver/README.md

     ds_port: ""

-The port where documentserver is running, if you do not set this variable, documentserver is will be runned on port `80` by default.
+The port where documentserver is running, if you do not set this variable, documentserver is will be runned by default on port `80`.

     db_server_host: localhost